 I think Social Warfare is an excellent addition to any bloggers arsenal of tools.
 I used the free version for over a year because of the great, albeit limited, features, and it did not occur to me to look at what Pro could do.

 Last summer I happened to read another bloggers post on how awesome the Pinterest features were…and are, so I bought Pro.
 It has not been a mistake and I really enjoy how much easier it makes my social sharing.
-I get everything set up days before I hit publish.
+It is easy to get everything set up days before I hit publish.

 Until next time, happy blogging and follow me on Pinterest!